Winners and losers: Nebraska remains undefeated; Michigan takes first loss

-College basketball scores, winners, losers: Michigan takes first loss, Nebraska tops Indiana, remains unbeaten
+College basketball scores, winners, losers: Michigan loses first game, Nebraska tops Indiana, remains unbeaten

-Kansas' season hit another snag, Michigan stumbled for the first time and the list of undefeated teams dropped from six to five
+Kansas' season hits another snag and the list of undefeated teams dropped from six to five on a busy Saturday

 Saturday began with six undefeated teams in college basketball.